Supporting Students in Navigating LLM-Generated Insecure Code: Introduction

-\begin{itemize}[leftmargin=24pt, topsep=0pt, itemsep=0em] \item [\textbf{RQ1}:] To what extent do students rely on LLM-generated code, and how does their perception of LLM-generated code security compare with their actual preparedness to identify and mitigate vulnerabilities in practice? \item [\textbf{RQ2}:] Can guided learning with an insecure code–generating LLM enhance students' security awareness and reshape their perceptions of AI-generated code? \end{itemize}
+This tension is most consequential for students, the next generation of developers, who must learn not only to use these tools but to critically assess their outputs for security flaws.
+Yet novice developers often place high trust in LLM outputs~\cite{chang2024survey,farinetti2025critical}, and to the best of our knowledge, no prior work examines how well students detect and respond to insecure LLM-generated code.
+We focus on poisoning attacks because they reliably and reproducibly elicit insecure suggestions that appear legitimate, providing a controlled stimulus for evaluating students' security vigilance.
+Building on our findings, we propose \texttt{Bifröst}, a classroom measurement and feedback framework, to surface students' security awareness–behavior gap.
+To this end, we address two research questions:

-To explore these questions, we conduct a preliminary survey measuring students' attitudes toward LLM outputs and their ability to recognize insecure code generation.
-The results indicate that most students do not exhibit blind trust in LLM-generated content.
-This critical stance appears to stem from their direct experience using generative AI tools.
-However, we also find that over 95\% of students, even those with a well-developed critical mindset, remain vulnerable to insecure code generation.
+\begin{itemize}[leftmargin=24pt, topsep=0pt, itemsep=0em] \item [\textbf{RQ1}:] To what extent do students rely on LLM-generated code, and how does their perception of LLM-generated code security compare with their actual preparedness to identify and mitigate vulnerabilities in practice? \item [\textbf{RQ2}:] How do students' stated trust and security reasoning differ before and after receiving Bifröst feedback? \end{itemize}

-To respond proactively, this paper explores how insecure code generation can be effectively integrated into cybersecurity education.
-We leverage a Visual Studio Code (VS Code) plugin that provides students with an accessible and realistic development environment.
-This setup closely mirrors real-world coding workflows, enabling students to interact with LLMs in a familiar context.
-During code generation, students use a poisoned model that intentionally produces insecure code.
-Finally, an integrated security analysis system analyzes the code submitted by students and provides them with targeted feedback on identified vulnerabilities.
-Feedback is delivered to each student via email.
-The results of this study indicate that most of the participating students acquire the skills necessary to recognize code generated with malicious intent in our post survey.
+To explore these questions, we first survey students' attitudes toward LLM outputs and their ability to recognize insecure code.
+Most students do not blindly trust LLM-generated content, a critical stance that appears to stem from their direct experience with generative AI tools.
+Yet this skepticism does not translate into secure behavior.
+When given functional tasks with no mention of security, over 95\% of students, including those with a well-developed critical mindset and prior security coursework, accepted the insecure suggestion.
+This disconnect between security awareness and secure behavior is our central finding.
+To address it, \texttt{Bifröst} pairs a VS Code plugin and an adversarially configured code-generation model with an integrated analysis system that returns targeted feedback on students' vulnerable submissions.
+A post-survey indicates that students' stated trust shifted toward greater skepticism after this exposure, though whether this shift translates into more secure coding behavior remains untested.